michaelbukachi/flask-vuesfc/README.rst

 Organizing Vue.js code becomes quite problematic due to the fact there's conventional way of organizing code when it's not being used as a framework.
 Perhaps this is because it's all dependent on the backend framework being used and it's conventions.

 Then it dawned unto me.
-What if devs could work with single file components directly without having to deal with webpack??? :astonished:
+What if devs could work with single file components directly without having to deal with webpack???

 ==============
 Contributions